deshwalmahesh/NSE-Stock-Scanner/README.md

 Supports:
 1. Auto risk management: Entry ( Default is buy above above High and Stop-loss Below the lower of current close or prev close; can also be overridden), Target (default is based on 1:2), Expected Change (how much change you are expecting from it to give you a realistic measure)
 2. Risk Control and Management: (Whether you should buy the stocks or not based on your risk apetite and budget, it suggests you stocks)
+3. Daily Pivot Points with CPR
-3. Breakout Support: Stocks which are in tight consolidation for the past `n` days within `x%` range of recent candle.
+4. Breakout Support: Stocks which are in tight consolidation for the past `n` days within `x%` range of recent candle.
 Might breakout
-4. CCI
+5. CCI
 6. MACD
 7. Stochastic
 8. Ichimoku Suggestion (Count out of 3 conditions: Lines Crossing or not, Chikou Lagging inside Prices or Not, Cloud Below the Price or Not)